-Still, it's very cool to soak up the architecture of Cour de Commerce Saint-André while sipping a drink or enjoying a meal at one of the patio tables along the 400 foot/120 meter long passage.
+So stop by Cour de Commerce Saint-André and soak up the architecture as you sip a drink or enjoy a meal at one of the patio tables dotting the 400 foot/120 meter long passage.

 Look down, and you'll see the lane's original cobblestones - one of the few areas in Paris where they still exist.

-Glance in the direction of the Rue Saint-André des Arts entrance, and you'll notice a glass roof added to that section of the passage in 1823 as covered passes became fashionable.
+Glance in the direction of the Rue Saint-André des Arts entrance, and you'll notice a glass roof added to that section of the passage in 1823 as covered passages became fashionable.

 You'll also see an iron gate which separates this section from the rest of the passage and is locked at night.